Baptisms & Thanksgiving Services

 Baptism/Christening – the beginning of a journey of faith

-Baptism (sometimes called Christening) is the way in which we welcome children and adults into the Christian faith, as a member of the world-wide Church.
-They usually take place about once a month around 1.00pm on the second Sunday.
+Baptism (sometimes called Christening) is one of the ways in which we welcome children and adults into the Christian faith, as a member of the world-wide Church.
 There is no charge for baptism, although we do take a collection at the service and any donations to the work of St Anne’s are always welcome.

 What baptism means Baptism marks the beginning of a journey with God which continues for the rest of our lives, the first step in response to God’s love.
 It is a joyful moment when we rejoice in what God has done for us in Christ, making serious promises and declaring our Christian faith.
 The wider community of the local church and friends welcome the newly baptised, promising support and prayer for the future.
 Hearing and doing these things provides an opportunity to remember our own baptism and reflect on the progress made on that journey, which is now to be shared with this new member of the Church.
 Baptism is the first step on the journey of faith and we are here to support you (and your child) on the further steps of that journey.
 We welcome you to join us in our services and groups as part of that exploration.
 The Church of England’s website also has more information on baptisms (the link opens in a new window).
 There is also a frequently asked section which can be accessed here.

 A special church service, different from a christening, can be used as a way to say thank you to God for your child.

 It is called a Thanksgiving for the Gift of a Child and you can view the words of this service just here.

 It’s possible to have this service instead of a christening if you decide that now isn’t the right time to have your child baptized.
 Or, you could even have the Thanksgiving service as well as a christening.

 You might also choose this service when your baby is just born, or if you have adopted a child into your family and you simply want to celebrate this with special words said by a vicar in church.